1Mill/experiment-terraform-elasticbeanstalk/README.md

 1. Update the `.env` file to reflect your new release
     * Example: `APP_VERSION=2020-04-22_13-14-15`
 1. Run `docker-compose up --build terraform` to build the AWS resources to deploy the application
+    * Note: This takes some time to complete the first run
+1. Make changes to the `app` service
+1. To deploy your changes:
+    1. Run `docker-compose up --build aws`
+    1. Update `.env` with the new release version
+    1. Run `docker-compse up --build terraform`